 Representation: World

 Austrian baritone Florian Boesch is hailed as one of today’s foremost Lieder interpreters, appearing regularly at London’s Wigmore Hall, Vienna’s Musikverein and Konzerthaus, Carnegie Hall, the Het Concertgebouw in Amsterdam, Laeiszhalle Hamburg, Konzerthaus in Dortmund, Philharmonie Luxemburg, Philharmonie Cologne, deDoelen Rotterdam, the Edinburgh, Schwetzingen and Salzburg Festivals.
-Accompanied by Malcolm Martineau, he performed all three Schubert cycles in Glasgow and across Australia (Sydney, Adelaide and Melbourne).
-Florian Boesch has been an artist in residence at the Wigmore Hall, Vienna Konzerthaus, Teatro de la Zarzuela in Madrid and Theater an der Wien.
-In the 2021/2022 season, he demonstrated his artistic versatility as artist in residence at the Elbphilharmonie Hamburg.
+Together with Malcolm Martineau, he performed all three Schubert cycles in Glasgow and across Australia (Sydney, Adelaide and Melbourne).
+Florian Boesch has been an artist in residence at the Wigmore Hall, Vienna Konzerthaus, Teatro de la Zarzuela in Madrid, the Theater an der Wien and the Elbphilharmonie Hamburg.

 He worked particularly closely with Nikolaus Harnoncourt, with whom his final projects were Handel’s Messiah and Saul at the Wiener Musikverein and Purcell’s The Fairy Queen at the 2014 Styriarte festival.
 At the Salzburg Festival, they performed together in Haydn's The Creation and The Seasons.

-An equally compelling performer on the opera stage, Florian Boesch’s most recent productions included Handel’s Saul and Orlando conceived by Claus Guth at the Theater an der Wien.
-He has offered further acclaimed interpretations in staged versions of Schubert’s Lazarus and Handel’s Messiah, and as Jonathan Peachum in Kurt Weill’s Dreigroschenoper, in Purcell’s Fairy Queen, Alban Berg’s Wozzeck and Mozart’s Le nozze di Figaro at the Theater an der Wien, while taking to the Berlin State Opera as Méphistophélès in Berlioz’ La Damnation de Faust at the Schillertheater under Sir Simon Rattle.
-Major productions of his career include Alban Berg’s Wozzeck in Cologne and Mozart’s Così fan tutte at the Salzburg Festival.
+An equally compelling performer on the opera stage, Florian Boesch has starred in celebrated Claus Guth productions, be it in Handel’s Saul and Orlando or Schubert’s Lazarus at Theater an der Wien.
+He celebrated further success as Jonathan Peachum in Kurt Weill’s Dreigroschenoper, in Purcell’s Fairy Queen, Alban Berg’s Wozzeck and Mozart’s Le nozze di Figaro at the Theater an der Wien, while taking to the Berlin State Opera as Méphistophélès in Berlioz’ La Damnation de Faust at the Schillertheater under Sir Simon Rattle.
+Major milestones in his career include Alban Berg’s Wozzeck in Cologne and Mozart’s Così fan tutte at the Salzburg Festival.

-The 2022/2023 season marked Florian Boesch’s debut at the Vienna State Opera with a Mahler project entitled Von der Liebe Tod (leading team Calixto Bieito & Lorenzo Viotti), while in May 2023, he appeared in a staged production of Schubert’s Die schöne Müllerin with Nikolaus Habjan and Musicbanda Franui at the Berlin State Opera Unter den Linden, which they took to the Elbphilharmonie in Hamburg, to the Bregenz Festival, Graz Opera, the Gmunden Salzkammergut Festival and the MusikTheater an der Wien.
-In June 2025, he can be seen again in Claus Guth's production of Handel's Saul at the Semperoper Dresden and will make his debut as Bluebeard in a new production of Bartók's Bluebeard's Castle at the Tyrol Festival in Erl, followed by a revival of the same production at the Maggio Musicale Fiorentino.
-In January 2026, he will return to the Nederlandse Opera with a new production of Handel's Semele under the direction of Emmanuelle Haïm.
+The 2022/2023 season marked Florian Boesch’s debut at the Vienna State Opera with a Mahler project entitled Von der Liebe Tod (leading team Calixto Bieito & Lorenzo Viotti), while in May 2023, he appeared in a staged production of Schubert’s Die Schöne Müllerin with Nikolaus Habjan and Musicbanda Franui at the Berlin State Opera, which they took to the Elbphilharmonie in Hamburg, to the Bregenz Festival, Graz Opera, the Gmunden Salzkammergut Festival and the MusikTheater an der Wien.
+In June 2025, he appeared again in Claus Guth's production of Handel's Saul at the Semperoper Dresden and made his debut as Bluebeard in a new production of Bartók's Bluebeard's Castle at the Tyrol Festival in Erl, followed by a revival of the same production at the Maggio Musicale Fiorentino.
+In January 2026, he appeared at the Nederlandse Opera with a new production of Handel's Semele under Emmanuelle Haïm, where he returns in autumn 2026 for a staged production of Bach’s St John Passion.
+A further highlight of the 2026–2027 season includes a new production of Bluebeard’s Castle at the Vienna State Opera.

 Florian Boesch’s recordings have been celebrated among the international press, receiving numerous awards along the way, including an Edison Klassiek Award in 2012.
-Die schöne Müllerin was nominated for a 2015 Grammy in the category Best Classical Vocal Solo.
-In early September 2017, Hyperion released a new recording of Schubert’s Winterreise with Roger Vignoles at the piano; in autumn 2018 followed a recording of Schubert songs in an orchestrated version with Concentus Musicus Vienna under the baton of Stefan Gottfried.
-Boesch’s recordings of Schumann and Mahler songs also won him a BBC Music Magazine Award.
-In May 2023 a new album featuring Schumann’s Dichterliebe and Kerner Lieder was released by Linn records.
+Die Schöne Müllerin was nominated for a 2015 Grammy in the category Best Classical Vocal Solo.
+In early September 2017, Hyperion released a new recording of Schubert’s Winterreise with Roger Vignoles at the piano; in autumn 2018 followed a recording of Schubert lieder in an orchestrated version with Concentus Musicus Stefan Gottfried.
+Boesch’s recordings of Schumann and Mahler lieder also won him a BBC Music Magazine Award.
+In May 2023 a new album featuring Schumann’s Dichterliebe and Kerner Lieder followed by songs by Brahms and Wolf in 2025 – both released on the Linn Records label.

-Florian Boesch received his initial vocal training from Ruthilde Boesch, after which came his studies in Lied and oratorio with Robert Holl in Vienna.
-Florian Boesch has been Professor of Lied and Oratorio at the University of Music and Performing Arts in Vienna since autumn 2015.
+Florian Boesch received his initial vocal training from KS Ruthilde Boesch, after which came his studies in Lied and Oratorio with KS Robert Holl in Vienna.
+He has been Professor of Lied and Oratorio at the University of Music and Performing Arts in Vienna since 2015.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.